"Oxter" [ok-ster] Meaning: Armpit

 How many people speak Ulster Scots?

 In the early 1960s there were an estimated 100,000 native speakers of Ulster-Scots in Northern Ireland and Co Donegal.
 In the absence of census data no one knows for certain how many people speak Ulster-Scots today.
-The 2011 Census in Northern Ireland will include a question to ascertain the number of Ulster Scots speakers.
+Following the 2011 Census, we know that there are approximately 140,000 people who have indicated some ability in Ulster-Scots.
+It should be noted however that the figures from the 1960s were based on a much more scientific exercise, so it would not be appropriate to draw direct comparisons between the two sets of figures.

 No figures are available for the number of Ulster-Scots speakers outside Ulster but there are Ulster-Scots language groups in the USA, Canada, Australia and Europe.